Cryptotraderflash/USDT--Flash-tool/README.md

 # USDT--Flash-tool

 Installation - DM on telegram to know more about
-.NET must be installed in the pc,you can download and install it from browser
+.NET must be installed in the windows machine, you can download and deploy it from browser

 ✅ Download the zip file